Google DeepMind: Datacenter operation

 In 2014, a datacenter engineer at Google began using supervised machine learning to predict power usage effectiveness (PUE) of datacenters at Google.
 The system was deployed in production to allow operators to simulate control strategies and pick the one that saves the most energy.
 In 2016, inspired by AlphaGo, he contacted DeepMind to apply reinforcement learning (RL) to train a system that could also recommend actions.
-It was trialed on a live datacenter.
+It was tested on a live datacenter.
 The system read from sensor readings and recommended actions to take, and human engineers would implement the actions.
 Though the human engineers found its recommendations unintuitive, they satisfied all safety constraints, and led to a 15% saving in PUE.
 The system was deployed more widely across Google, with datacenter controllers receiving email recommendations from the system every 15 minutes.

 Eventually a more mature and more autonomous system was deployed, where the AI's actions are checked against safety constraints and implemented autonomously if verified safe, and human operators would supervise the AI and may override.
 The system led to a 30% saving in PUE.
 The system produced cooling strategies that surprised long-time operators, such as exploiting winter conditions to produce colder than normal water.
 Google subsequently collaborated with Trane Technologies to deploy similar RL-based systems on HVAC of facilities outside of Google.